annaesvensson/yellow-help/1-en/what-s-new.md

 ---
 Title: What's new
 ---
-Stay up to date with the latest product changes and extensions.
+Stay up to date with the latest product changes.

 ! {.wikiblock}
 ! ## Last updated on 2025-10-04